22SeptemberU13 XIII v Dfryn Conwy

 French, Spanish or Latin

 And three additional subjects.
-The option blocks for these additional subjects will be determined following discussions at Parents' Evening on Wednesday 1st March 2017 and subsequent consultations with the pupils.
+The option blocks for these additional subjects will be determined following discussions at Parents' Evening in March and subsequent consultations with the pupils.

 Please note when reading this course guide that pupils may not choose both Art and Photography as there is significant overlap between the two courses.